pkozhem/django-project-dev1/readme.md

 <pre>
 Django Framework Project.
 Will gladly be questioned and will listen to all your suggestions.
-Contact via email or Telegram: @eyuaiqqe.
+Contact me via links in my profile.
 </pre>

 <pre>